What is Bullet Time Photography?

 The cameras can be fired Sequentially, one after the other giving a controlled slow motion or controlled time control, or all at the same time, synchronous. giving a frozen moment.
 They can even be from frozen to controlled slow motion and back to frozen again.

-Video editing software is then used to align precisely the images, so they are don’t zoom, rotate or move on the X and Y axis as they move through the sequence of images, showing a glitch effect.
+Video editing software is then used to align precisely the images, so they don’t zoom, rotate or move on the X and Y axis as they move through the sequence of images, an imprecise alignment would create a glitch effect.
 We then grade the images and export them out as a movie in 6K, that can be reduced later on to match the other edits.

 Basic Equipment you will need.

 To create a professional bullet time movie, you need an array of cameras, the more the better.
-This will improve the smoothness of the transition from the start to the end of the sequence reducing the distance between the cameras to a minimum.
-This will reduce the angle of rotation round the subject to a minimum and give a far smoother result.
+This will improve the smoothness of the transition from the start to the end of the sequence.
+Reducing the distance between the cameras to a minimum will reduce the angle of rotation around the subject to a minimum and give a far smoother result.

 You now have two methods of powering, triggering, camera control and data collection.
 The 1st is as cheap as possible for a student project.